RichBurman/Project_4/README.md

 ![Manchester United Travel Company Wesbite Color Palette](media/images/README/Coolors.png)

-- The website uses a palette of reds, whites and blacks that are linked to the colors of Manchester United.
-The color palette was created using the [Coolors](https://coolors.co/) website.
+- The website uses a palette of reds, whites and blacks that are linked to the colours of Manchester United Football Club.
+The colour palette was created using the [Coolors](https://coolors.co/) website.

 ### Typography